Hackathon-for-Good/Data-Documentation/docs/h4gTH-food-waste.md

 ```

-!> You can get access the datasets in the repository.
+!> You can get access the datasets on November 15th.